zubeircodes/quickConvert/design_guidelines.md

 ---

-## Animations & Interactions
+## Interactions

-**Philosophy**: Smooth and purposeful, never distracting
+**Philosophy**: Minimal and functional, no unnecessary animations
-- All transitions: duration-200 to duration-300
-- Easing: ease-in-out
-- Hover states: Subtle scale or color change
-- Loading states: Simple spinner, not skeleton screens
-- Number changes: Brief fade transition when result updates

-**Specific Animations**:
+- **No animations**: Cards do not lift, translate, or transform on hover
+- **Hover states**: Subtle background elevation only (via hover-elevate utility)
+- **Active states**: Subtle press feedback (via active-elevate-2 utility)
+- **Focus states**: Clear ring outline (ring-2 ring-primary) for accessibility
+- **No transitions**: Instant state changes for a snappier, more responsive feel

+**Interaction Guidelines**:
-- Input focus: Ring grows from center (ring-2 ring-primary)
+- Input focus: Immediate ring appearance
-- Swap button click: 180° rotation
+- Button click: Subtle background change only
-- Result update: Fade-in with slight slide-up (translate-y-2 to translate-y-0)
-- Error messages: Shake animation (slight horizontal movement)
+- No rotating, scaling, or translating elements
-- Copy confirmation: Checkmark fade-in with scale
+- No fade-in animations
+- No slide animations
+- Keep it simple and immediate

 ---